exercism/jq/exercises/concept/shopping/.docs/instructions.md

     }
   }
 ```
-An ingredient has an optional property named `"substutite"` that holds a
+An ingredient has an optional property named `"substitute"` that holds a
 string of another item that can be used instead.

 Let's see how we can examine the shopping list with the `jq`